Igalia/wpewebkit.org/about/faq.md

 *compositor*).
 Note that in both cases WPEBackend-fdo is used as backend, which means that the Wayland *protocol* is still in use.

-Some WPE backends Wayland may not require Wayland at all.
+Some WPE backends may not require Wayland at all.
 Such is the case of [WPEBackend-rdk][rdk-backend] in some configurations (`USE_BACKEND_BCM_RPI`, `USE_BACKEND_BCM_NEXUS`, etc.)